KalessinD/perl_mojox_http_async/README.md

 ##### refresh_connections ($self)
     Closes connections in slots in the following cases:

         1. The slot was marked as time-outed

         2. The "inactivity_conn_ts" was set and the connection was expired

         3. There are some errors in socket (for example: Connection reset by peer, Broken pipe, etc)

+    Returns the amount of made reconnections.

 ##### close_all ($self)
     Closes all opened connections and resets all slots with requests.